parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.CLM.WriteLogs    False

-Controls whether CLM restart files are sequentially written or whether a single file *restart file name*.00000.\ *p* is overwritten each time the restart file is output, where *p* is the processor number.
+*string* **Solver.CLM.WriteLastRST** False Controls whether CLM restart files are sequentially written or whether a single file *restart file name*.00000.\ *p* is overwritten each time the restart file is output, where *p* is the processor number.
 If "True" only one file is written/overwritten and if "False" outputs are written more frequently.
 Compatible with DailyRST and ReuseCount; for the latter, outputs are written every n steps where n is the value of ReuseCount.
-Example Useage:

 .. container:: list